-Much like the Amiga version, the Megadrive features great graphics with slightly faster animation than the 16bits home computers.
-The environments and the level of detail are exactly the same as the Amiga OCS and (probably) the ST installments but, compared to its main rival (the SNES), the colors used are less .
-The sound of this game is intense with a wonderful intro tune (which is totally different from the original) and it also offers a variety of nice sound FX that unfortunately cannot compete the SNES or even the original Amiga's aural prowess.
+Much like the Amiga version, the Mega Drive features great graphics with slightly faster scrolling than the 16bit home computers.
+The environments and the level of detail are exactly the same as the Amiga OCS and (probably) the ST installments but, compared to its main rival (the SNES), the in-game colors are less.
+The sound of this game is intense with a wonderful intro tune (which is totally different from the original) and it also offers a variety of nice sound effects that unfortunately cannot compete the SNES or even the original Amiga's aural prowess.

 |Amiga/ST (original version)|

 |CPU: Motorola 68000 at 7.16 MHz in PAL, 7.67 MHz in NTSC / Secondary Zilog Z80 at 3.55 MHz in PAL, 3.58 MHz in NTSC|

 MEMORY: Main: 64Kb RAM + 8Kb / Video RAM: 64Kb / Audio RAM 8Kb

 GRAPHICS: VDP Chip: 256x224, 320x224, 256x240, 320x240 / 512 colors (1536 using shadow-highlight mode),64 x 9-bit words of color RAM, 4 lines of 15 colors plus transparent, allowing 61 on-screen colors / Sprites: Up to 64 on-screen, 16/20 per line, 256/320 pixels per line, per-sprite priority / Interlace Mode 1 (no increase in resolution and Mode 2 (2x vertical resolution)

 SOUND: Main: Yamaha YM2612 @ 7,16MHz with six FM channels, four operators each / Secondary: TI SN76489 with 4-channel PSG + 3 Sq Wave channels.